silcprotocol/cosmos-sdk/x/staking/README.md

 future.
 Delegators can refer to the immutable operator of the validator, without concern for the changing public key.

 `ValidatorsByUnbondingID` is an additional index that enables lookups for validators by the unbonding IDs corresponding to their current unbonding.

 `ValidatorByConsAddr` is an additional index that enables lookups for slashing.
-When Tendermint reports evidence, it provides the validator address, so this map is needed to find the operator.
+When CometBFT reports evidence, it provides the validator address, so this map is needed to find the operator.
 Note that the `ConsAddr` corresponds to the address which can be derived from the validator's `ConsPubKey`.